 Where to begin…

-You may now be asking, how do I know what to track for my business?
-While these metrics are a great starting point, there are many more that can inform your strategy moving forward and assist you to pinpoint areas in your business that may need improvement.
-The best place to start would be to talk to other people within your industry, your financial advisor, accountant or bookkeeper to find out what you should be tracking for your business.
+While the metrics above are a great starting point, there are many KPI’s that can inform your strategy moving forward and assist you to best pinpoint areas in your business that may need improvement.
+In order to decide where to begin with your specific business the best place to start would be to talk to other people within your industry, your financial advisor, accountant or bookkeeper to find out what you should be tracking for your business.

-The key really is to have up to date accounts in an online accounting software program to give you the power of information in a timely manner.
-There’s not a great deal you can do about it if you find out 6 months down the track that your gross profit margin was waaaayyyy too low.
+However, at the core of it all it really is a MUST to have up to date accounts in an online accounting software program to give you the power of information with regularity, both quickly and efficiently.
+Because, there’s not a great deal you can do about it if you find out 6 months down the track that your gross profit margin was waaaayyyy too low.
 Think of all the time, money and effort you’ll have lost.

 How we can help you

-Here at Diverse, we’re delivering better systems and numbers you can trust so you can grow your business.
+Here at Diverse, we deliver better systems and numbers you can trust so you can grow your business.
 We provide expert Xero bookkeeping, training and support services.

-If you’d like to have a free 15 minute discovery call with us to chat about what is causing you grief about your current accounts systems so that you can have up to date KPI data about your business –
+If you’d like to apply for a free 30-minute Xero audit call with us to chat about what is causing you grief about your current accounts systems so that you can have up to date KPI data about your business –

 We’re all ears.